The Galaxy Express 999: Cover versions

 Several groups and artists have covered the song since its release in 1979.
 It was included on Animetal's Animetal Marathon VI, Masaaki Endoh's Enson2, Rica Matsumoto's Manmaru feat.
 Yukihide Takekawa, Animetal USA's Animetal USA W, and by Exile with Verbal of M-Flo on Exile Catchy Best in 2008.

 The Exile cover was digitally commercially successful, being certified by the RIAJ as being downloaded more than one million times as a ringtone, and more than 500,000 times as a full-length cellphone download.

-The Sanyo Shinkansen uses two adapted covers from the song at JR West stations as the Shinkansen arriving melody for trains running east (towards Osaka) and west (towards Hakata).
+The Sanyo Shinkansen uses two adapted covers from the song at JR West stations as the Shinkansen departure melody for trains running east (towards Osaka) and west (towards Hakata).